expanse-org/dexme/docs/index.md

 - [中文文档](chinese)

 ## About
-Loopr is an ethereum wallet and also a Loopring DEX, therefore we call it a Wallex.
+Loopr is an expanse wallet and also a Loopring DEX, therefore we call it a Wallex.
 If you are only interested in a Loopring DEX frontend, please check out [Circulr](https://loopring.github.io/circulr), another open-sourced frontend project by Loopring.

 ## Features

-- Loopring protocol: A web-based Ethereum wallet with Loopring protocol integration
+- Loopring protocol: A web-based Expanse wallet with Loopring protocol integration
 - Unlock: unlock wallet by Metamask,TRZEOR,Ledger,Keystore,Mnemonic,Privatekey,Watch Only
-- Assets:View balances & eth transactions
+- Assets:View balances & exp transactions
 - Trade: Sell & Buy tokens
 - Airdrop: Bind  address for LRN & LRQ
 - Support multiple languages